diamonds / wild tales + lost trails

 CONNECTIVITY NOTES

-5G, 4G & 3G signals are widely available across the Espinhaço frontcountry (where we will spend the majority of our evenings & mornings), but are sporadic in the backcountry (where will spend the majority of our days).
+3G, 4G & 5G signals (in that order) are widely available across the Espinhaço frontcountry, where we will spend the majority of our evenings & mornings.
+Those signals are sporadic in the backcountry, however, where will spend the majority of our days.
 Your connectivity will depend largely on your carrier & plan; if you’d like, we can provide you with a Brazilian SIM card upon your arrival.
-WiFi is available at our accommodations during the majority of the mornings & evenings of the Expedition.
-A more in-depth look at connectivity during the trip can be found in our full itinerary & application.
+WiFi is available at many of our accommodations during the mornings & evenings of the Expedition.

 FAQs

-• We have walked alongside enthusiastic travelers with no previous trekking experience who have done extraordinarily well, and with grizzled mountaineer types who have struggled greatly.
+• We have done vast stretches of this expedition alongside enthusiastic travelers with little trekking experience who have done extraordinarily well, and with grizzled mountaineer types who have struggled greatly.

 The Serra do Espinhaço is a relatively low-altitude range (avg. elevation 1,042 m; max. elev.
-2,002 m), but the nature of the trails themselves (which are overgrown in parts) and constant presence of streams, rivers, insects & overgrown flora can turn otherwise easy hikes into challenges.
+2,002 m), but the little-used nature of many the trails themselves and constant presence of streams, rivers, insects, and overgrown flora can turn otherwise easy hikes into challenges.

 If you are at all concerned that your fitness level may present a challenge, we encourage you to speak with your trusted medical advisor or physical trainer & assess whether this trip is right for you.